 Description: The HCV program regulations require that when a PHA opens its waiting list, the PHA must give public notice by publication in a local newspaper of general circulation and also by minority media and other suitable means; these same practices are strongly encouraged in the Public Housing program.
 Recognizing the foreseeable difficulties in complying with this requirement in light of the COVID-19 pandemic, HUD is waiving this requirement and is providing an alternative requirement that the PHA may provide public notice in a voicemail message on its main or general information telephone number and through its website (if such a PHA website is available).
 PHAs must comply with applicable fair housing and other civil rights requirements when they provide public notice under this alternative requirement, including ensuring effective communication with persons with hearing, visual, and other communication-related disabilities.
 PHAs must ensure effective communication with persons with disabilities in all notifications and communications.
 For example, a PHA that chooses to provide public notice through a voice-mail message must ensure the notice is accessible for persons with hearing impairments, which may include also distributing the notice by email and public postings on websites.
+PHAs must ensure that their website is in compliance with Section 508 of the Rehabilitation Act.
 The voice-mail notice also must comply with all other applicable civil rights requirements, including ensuring meaningful access for persons with limited English proficiency.
 See 24 CFR 5.105(a) ("Nondiscrimination and Equal Opportunity").

-Period of Availability: The period of availability ends on December 31, 2020.
+Period of Availability: The period of availability ends on June 30, 2021.